 CanERA is launching this July!

-Following many years of collaboration, Canada’s new accreditation system will officially launch on July 1, 2019.
+Following many years of collaboration, Canada’s new accreditation system officially launched on July 1, 2019.
 Known as CanERA (Canadian Excellence in Residency Accreditation), this new system for residency education accreditation emphasizes outcomes focused on program quality, while embodying the values of efficiency, consistency and continuous quality improvement.

 Built by CanRAC, devoted to supporting the best healthcare for Canadians